Microsoft SQL server settings

 • Select Database: Enter the database name.

-• Table Name: Enter the name of the table in MS SQL database.
+• Table Name: Enter the name of the table.

-4. Fetch the input for user creation from the MS SQL table by mapping DB Column Name to the LDAP Attribute Name.
+4. Fetch the input for user creation from the table by mapping the DB Column Name with the corresponding LDAP Attribute Name.

 5. Click Save to save the new configuration.